fgamador/lifetimekata/exercises/03_lifetime_elision/README.md

 ```

 This now makes sense: the only possible way you could return a `&i32` is if you got it from a parameter,
-and we can see that the input and output must share a lifetime.
+so the input and output must share a lifetime.

 ## Example 3: The Limits of Elision